Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

 ## Step 3: Load the Payment Form

-All the description of the code includeing authentication, error handling, languages, script.
+All the description of the code including authentication, error handling, languages, script.

 ```php
 <html>